Dhillipkumar/chatbot-crop-prediction-india/README.md

 Research Questions

-Which machine learning algorithms are used for crop yield prediction?
+1.Which machine learning algorithms are used for crop yield prediction?
-What features are used in crop yield prediction?
+2.What features are used in crop yield prediction?
-What evaluation parameters and approaches are used?
+3.What evaluation parameters and approaches are used?
-What are the challenges in crop yield prediction?
+4.What are the challenges in crop yield prediction?

 Key Findings

-Algorithms: Neural Networks, Linear Regression, Random Forest, SVM
-Features: Temperature, Soil Type, Rainfall, Crop Information, Humidity, pH-value, Solar Radiation
-Evaluation: RMSE, R², MAE, MSE
+Algorithms: Neural Networks, Linear Regression, Random Forest, SVM 2.Features: Temperature, Soil Type, Rainfall, Crop Information, Humidity, pH-value, Solar Radiation 3.Evaluation: RMSE, R², MAE, MSE

 Research Gap